Skip to content

 The promise of AI for teachers is specific: fewer hours spent creating materials from scratch, and fewer hours spent writing the same type of feedback on 30 variations of the same assignment.
 The reality of both promises in our testing was credible.

 Feedback at scale: A full-class set of 30 writing assignments, processed through Brisk's batch feedback in Google Classroom, generates individualized Glow & Grow notes for each student in approximately 10 minutes.
 The same task done manually averages two to four hours depending on assignment length and grade level.
-The quality is consistently in the upper half of what a teacher under time pressure would produce; for teachers at the end of a long day, the AI draft is often better than the alternative.

 Miscellaneous tasks: Parent communication letters, quiz generation with answer keys, rubric creation, reading level conversion — these are 5–15 minute tasks that pile up.
 A teacher who uses AI for four such tasks per day saves 20–60 minutes.
 Over a school year, the compound effect is significant.